MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 - The Government Community Cloud (GCC) region is not supported.

-- If you switch from an object anchor to another anchor using Change anchor method, the saved position information for holograms is not migrated.
+- If you switch from an object anchor to another anchor using **Change anchor method**, the saved position information for holograms is not migrated.
 Authors will need to check hologram placements.

 - Offline mode is not supported.